Near Optimal Alphabet-Soundness Tradeoff PCPs: Introduction

 An instance of the Quadratic Programming problem consists of a quadratic form $Q(x) = \sum\limits_{i,j=1}^{n} a_{i,j} x_{i} x_j$ where $a_{i,i} = 0$ for all $i$, and the goal is to maximize $Q(x)$ over $x\in \{-1,1\}^n$.
 It was previously known that this problem admits an $O(\log n)$ approximation algorithm~\cite{megretski2001relaxations,nemirovski1999maximization,charikar2004maximizing} and is NP-hard to approximate within factor $(\log n)^{1/6 - o(1)}$~\cite{ABHKS,KS} under quasi-polynomial reductions.
 As a first application of~\cref{thm:main}, we improve the hardness of approximation result for the Quadratic Programming problem: \begin{thm} It is NP-hard to approximate Quadratic Programming to within a factor of $(\log n)^{1 - o(1)}$ under quasi-polynomial reductions. \end{thm} \cref{thm:QP} is proved via a connection between $2$-Prover-$1$-Round Games and Quadratic Programming due to Arora, Berger, Hazan, Kindler, and Safra~\cite{ABHKS}.
 This connection requires a good tradeoff between the alphabet size, the soundness error of the PCP, and the size of the PCP, and the construction in~\cref{thm:QP} has a sufficiently good tradeoff: letting $N$ be the size of the instance, the alphabet size is $(\log N)^{1-o(1)}$ and the soundness error is $(\log N)^{-1+o(1)}$.\footnote{We remark that, due to the use of the long-code, Chan~\cite{Chan} does not achieve a good enough trade-off between the alphabet size and the instance size.
 This is the reason his result does not yield an improvement over the inapproximability result for Quadratic Programming of Khot and Safra~\cite{KS}.}

 \paragraph{Relevance to the sliding scale conjecture?} We do not know how to use our techniques to achieve soundness error that is smaller than inversely poly-logarithmic in the instance size.
 In particular, our techniques have no bearing on the sliding scale conjecture, which asserts the existence of a PCP with $O(1)$ queries, polynomial size, polynomial alphabet size, and inverse polynomial soundness~\cite{sliding_scale_survey}.
-Indeed, a key feature of our PCP reduction is the so-called ``covering property'', which seems to inherently limit the soundness of our construction to be at most inversely logarithmic in the instance size.
-In fact, assuming ETH, any quasi-polynomial PCP construction achieving soundness error, say, $1/(\log N)^2$ would necessarily need to have almost polynomial alphabet size (since the reduction to Quadratic Solvability would give an algorithm that runs roughly in time exponential in the alphabet size), which is the opposite of what our techniques give.
+A key feature of our PCP reduction is the so-called ``covering property'', which seems to inherently limit the soundness of our construction to be at most inversely logarithmic in the instance size.